Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

-For a company that’s known for pushing the boundaries when it comes to design of its 4K TVs and smartphones – as seen in our Samsung Galaxy S7 Edge review – I was actually a little disappointed by the overall look of the UE590.
-It’s by no means bad, per se, it’s just not necessarily as sleek or sexy of a product as Samsung has been so famous for putting out lately.
+For a company that’s known for pushing the boundaries when it comes to the design of its 4K TVs and smartphones – as seen in our Samsung Galaxy S7 Edge review – I was actually a little disappointed by the overall look of the UE590.
+It’s by no means bad, per se, it’s just not necessarily as sleek or sexy of a product.
+For more sexy products, check out our review of the LG UltraFine 24MD4KL monitor.

-The front of the monitor features about 1″ thick bezels (a little wide for this display class) with the quintessential silver-on-black color scheme the company loves so much, while the back is slightly rounded by a black brushed plastic.
+Unlike the Samsung 27-inch curved monitor LC27JG56QQNXZA, the front of the Samsung UE590 display features about 1″ thick bezels (a little wide for this display class) with the quintessential silver-on-black color scheme the company loves so much, while the back is slightly rounded by black brushed plastic.
 The stand is the only standout feature (pun somewhat intended) that could clue you into its Samsung roots, featuring a smooth brushed silver along the base and an altogether unique sloped way of propping up the monitor so it sits low to the ground, and right up front of wherever you place it on your desk.

 Unfortunately, the stand also only has one way to adjust its position: vertical by 170°/160° (forward/back).
 Given that the monitor sits low (we only measured around 5″ of clearance at max), this means that unless the height of your desk is up to your chest, you’re going to be craning your neck downwards during most of the day to get a good view of what’s happening on screen.

-The Samsung UE590 is a 28″ TN-based LED monitor that runs at a resolution of 3840 x 2160, has a 1,000:1 static contrast ratio, and sports a 1ms GTG response time with a 60Hz max refresh rate and AMD FreeSync anti-screen tearing compatibility.
+The Samsung UE590 is a 28″ TN panel-based LED monitor that runs at a resolution of 3840 x 2160, has a 1,000:1 static contrast ratio.
+It also sports a 1ms GTG response time with a 60Hz max refresh rate and AMD FreeSync anti-screen tearing compatibility.

-For this alone the Samsung UE590 would already get my love, but it also backs it up with a few unique features like Picture-in-Picture and Samsung’s own “Magic Angle” setting, which alters the lighting of the screen depending on how the display itself is positioned.
+For this alone, the Samsung UE590 would already get my love, but it also backs it up with a few unique features like Picture-in-Picture and Samsung’s own “Magic Angle” setting, which alters the lighting of the screen depending on how the display itself is positioned.
 This is so you always get the best picture quality possible if you have this monitor off to the side of your main display, or the aforementioned low profile on your desk becomes too much of an issue.
-All you need to do is set the Magic Angle, and any color distortion you might see is automatically corrected for.
+In other words, better viewing angles.
+The right viewing angle gives you the best image.
+All you need to do is set the Magic Angle, and any color distortion you might see is automatically corrected.

 In our tests using Datacolor’s Spyder5Elite Pro calibration tool on the Samsung UE590, we achieved results that were just about in line with what you’d want out of a 4K gaming display, though they might be ever so slightly underwhelming for those who need a monitor that can swap between a round of Battlefield and a day working in Photoshop on the fly.